SceneView/sceneform-android/README.md

 - Lifecycle aware components = Increased memory cleanup and performances
 - LifecycleScope for ressource loading in coroutines = Started on view created and cancelled on destroy.
 - Mutliple instances is now possible
+- Much easier to use.
+Exemple: localPosition, worldPosition,...localRotation, worldScale are now directly accesible with a unique property (no more local/world Vector3) `positionX`,...,`rotationY`,...`scale = 0.5`,...)

 :zap: